 How often should I pump?

-- If you are pumping to stockpile milk for a separation or ready for going back to work, you could start pumping once or twice a day according to your needs and build up as needed.
-Once you are at work, the milk you can pump for your baby when you are away from each other can be stored in the fridge for use the next working day.
-See LLLI’s Pumping in the Workplace for more ideas about pumping and working.
+- Going back to work.
+If you are pumping to stockpile breast milk for a separation or ready for going back to work, you could start pumping once or twice a day, according to your needs, and begin to store a little each day.
+Mothers often have more milk early in the morning so this may be a good time to pump.
+Some mothers may choose to only pump one breast to be sure there is plenty of milk available in the other breast should their baby wake for their next feed straight after a pumping session.
+Once you are at work, the milk pumped for your baby when you are away from each other can be stored in the fridge for use the next working day.

 How long should I pump?

 When increasing a milk supply by pumping, the goal is to pump long enough to efficiently remove milk from all areas of the breast and stimulate the milk making glands to increase production.
 A lactating breast is never truly empty so in practice this means removing or “draining” most of the available milk.
 The ideal pumping time to achieve this will vary for different women according to: